DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-1.md

 > “I have access to Naric, but I always request the candidate to provide me with a Naric equivalent certificate."

-> “I would never have to put an international address in, [...] we don’t accept anyone who is not already employed by a school in the UK.”
+> “I would never have to put an international address in, [...] we do not accept anyone who is not already employed by a school in the UK.”

 ### Tracking TRN